ipfs/specs/src/http-gateways/trustless-gateway.md

 A Gateway SHOULD return HTTP 400 Bad Request when running in strict trustless mode (no deserialized responses) and `Accept` header is missing.

+### `Ipfs-Path-Affinity` (request header)

+Optional content routing hint for the server.
+Indicates that the requested resource is a subset of a bigger DAG.

+A Client SHOULD use it to send a relevant parent content path when:
+- fetching a big file block by block (`application/vnd.ipld.raw`)
+- parallelizing DAG download by fetching each branch sub-DAG as a CAR (`application/vnd.ipld.car`)

 ## Request Query Parameters

 ### :dfn[dag-scope] (request query parameter)